michiakig/maml/README.md

 # MaML (isn't quite yet) An ML (compiler)

-This is the front-end for an ML compiler: a lexer, parser and type checker.
-It's currently capable of parsing and type checking (via Hindley-Milner type inference) programs that are recognizably ML, e.g.
+This is the front-end for an ML compiler, written in Standard ML.
+It consists of a lexer, a parser and a type checker (with Hindley-Milner style type inference).
+It's currently capable of parsing and type checking programs that are recognizably ML, e.g.

 ```
 datatype 'a tree = Leaf of 'a